rachaelrobinson/comp20-rrobinson/mapchat/README.md

-Everything is implemented correctly except that still calculating distance in km.
+Everything is implemented correctly except that still calculating distance in miles.
 Spent about 3 hours completing the assignment.